amiraoul/HiGrow/README.md

 # Changes to original repo:
-- added possibility to insert username and password to mqtt server
+- added possibility to insert username and password of mqtt server